nodejs/node-addon-api/doc/escapable_handle_scope.md

 Returns a new `Napi::EscapableHandleScope` instance which wraps the napi_escapable_handle_scope handle passed in.
-This can be used to mix usage of the C N-API and node-addon-api.
+This can be used to mix usage of the C Node-API and node-addon-api.

 operator EscapableHandleScope::napi_escapable_handle_scope